St3ff3nBusch/LUMPI-Labeling/README.md

 ```

 </details>
-The Parser.cpp class shoulde give you some insperatin of how to wirte your own point cloud parser.
+The Parser.cpp class should give you some insperatin of how to write your own point cloud parser.
 The core functionality is given also for only XYZ information.
 If you want to change the index scheme, have a closer look to this method.

+### Camera Input

-We recommend the use of cameras especially for crowdi scenes, identity switches are some time hard to identify by using point clouds only.
+We recommend using cameras, especially in crowded scenes, where identity switches can be challenging to detect using point clouds alone.

-For A camera usage the extrinsic and intrinsic for each camera perspective has to be known.
-The main coordinate frame is the lidar frame and the labels will be also saved in this frame.
-The camera images are loaded as one video per camera.
-Expecting the file [structure](#structure).
+To incorporate camera data, the extrinsic and intrinsic parameters for each camera perspective must be known.
+The LiDAR frame serves as the main coordinate frame, and all labels will also be saved in this frame.
+Camera images are loaded as one video per camera, following the expected [file structure](#structure).

-The camera meta are load from the meta.json:
+The camera metadata is loaded from the `meta.json` file, which should include the following information:
-- Experiment/Measurement id **experimentId**(to identify the rigth subfolder in your **ROOT** directory)
+- **Experiment/Measurement ID (`experimentId`)**: Identifies the correct subfolder within your **ROOT** directory.
-- Camera device id **deviceId** (to identify and find the video)
-- Camera intrinsic **intrinsic** (3x3 matrix)
+- **Camera Device ID (`deviceId`)**: Specifies and locates the corresponding video.
+- **Camera Intrinsics (`intrinsic`)**: A 3x3 matrix representing the camera’s intrinsic parameters.
-- Camera rotation **rvec** (3x1 vector from lidar to camera)
+- **Camera Rotation (`rvec`)**: A 3x1 vector defining the rotation from the LiDAR to the camera.
-- Camera translation **tvec** (3x1 vector from lidar to camera)
+- **Camera Translation (`tvec`)**: A 3x1 vector defining the translation from the LiDAR to the camera.
-- Camera distortion **distortion** (4x1 vector)
-- Camera frames per second **fps** (for time synchronization)
+- **Camera Distortion (`distortion`)**: A 4x1 vector accounting for lens distortion.
+- **Camera Frames Per Second (`fps`)**: Used for time synchronization.

-### Time synchronisation
+### Time Synchronization
-For time synchronisation purposes, it is assumed that all videos start synchronously.
-For synchronising the time with the LiDAR data, the point clouds are stored with a continuous index, represented by filenames with leading zeros.
+For time synchronization purposes, it is assumed that all videos start simultaneously.
+To synchronize the LiDAR data with the videos, point clouds are stored with a continuous index, represented by filenames with leading zeros.

-The highest accuracy can be achieved by using a timestamp for each scanned point to align the point cloud with the camera more precisely.
-A characteristic timestamp per point is used to subsample the point cloud, enabling more accurate determination of pose timestamps and improved interpolation of labels into the camera frames.
-This is particularly important if you plan to use LiDAR information to generate training data for camera-based detection.
+The highest accuracy is achieved by using a timestamp for each scanned point, allowing precise alignment of the point cloud with the camera data.
+A per-point timestamp is used to subsample the point cloud, enabling more accurate determination of pose timestamps and improved interpolation of labels into the camera frames.
+This is particularly crucial if you intend to use LiDAR data to generate training datasets for camera-based detection.
 Therefore, we strongly recommend using a timestamp for each point.

-If you want to use this tool without time stamp per point, you have to disable the pose time adaption in the modeling process, as well as the heat map colloring of the birds-eye- , side- and back-view.
-Adapt the generate_back_view, generate_top_view, generate_side_view by deleting the time collection loop:
+If you choose to use this tool without per-point timestamps, you must disable pose time adaptation in the modeling process as well as heat map coloring in the bird’s-eye, side, and back views.
+To do this, modify the methods `generate_back_view(int,int)`, `generate_top_view(int,int)`, and `generate_side_view(int,int)` by removing the time collection loop:

 <details>
 <summary>Code replacement</summary>